 If you have a problem submitting your log or receive an error message that you do not understand, send an e-mail to email@example.com

-DL8WAA has created a free software application called LM that makes it very easy and fast to type in a paper log and convert it into a Cabrillo file that can be mailed to the log robot.
+DL8WAA has created a free software application called LM that makes it very easy and fast to type in a paper log and convert it into a Cabrillo file.
 The LM software can also read ADIF files and convert them to Cabrillo format.

 Visit the LM web site at http://contestsoftware.com/e/home.htm to obtain the free download.